 Especially in this year of Covid-19 which has wiped all of our programme right through to the end of June 2021, it is important to mark the highlights of the year so keep the feeling that we are making a difference.
-It is worth noting here that for various reasons we have been unable to get involved in certain activities during this period simply because of consideration for the personal situation of many of our members and , of course, the restrictions imposed by central government in their attempt to control the spread of the virus.
+It is worth noting here that for various reasons we have been unable to get involved in most of the activities planned for this period simply because of consideration for the personal situation of many of our members and , of course, the restrictions imposed by central government in their attempt to control the spread of the virus.

 Please note this Blog is in reverse chronological order:

 March 2021: A quieter month but we have made a donation of £100 towards an appeal headed up by our current District Governor’s lady, Manjit Kular, for Diabetes – one of our five Global Causes.
 We have also made a donation of £200 to St. Helena Hospice in memory of the brother of one of our members who has generous assisted us with our fundraising efforts.
 On 13th March a number of our members attended our District’s first digital Convention to learn about Projects old and new and elect officers for the next Lionistic year.
 It was a novel experience but a successful Convention nonetheless.

 February 2021: Following our February Meeting – virtual of course – we have made a total of £1,100 of new donations. £250 is going to our Lions Clubs International Foundation to provide aid following the massive earthquake in Croatia; £500 is going to Tendring Eldercare to help fund food parcels to those who are in need and lastly £350 to St, John’s and St. Mark’s Churches in Clacton to assist with funding the help they are providing to families in need and struggling to feed their children especially in school holidays and during lockdown.